Dick Williams (singer): Biography

-The Brothers were signed by Metro-Goldwyn-Mayer to appear in Anchors Aweigh and Ziegfeld Follies (1945) but, before they went before the cameras, the oldest brother, Bob, was drafted into military service and the group's contract was canceled.
+The brothers were signed by Metro-Goldwyn-Mayer to appear in Anchors Aweigh and Ziegfeld Follies (1945), but before they went before the cameras, the oldest brother, Bob, was drafted into military service and the group's contract was canceled.
 Kay Thompson, a former radio star who was now head of the vocal department at MGM, had a nose for talent and hired the remaining three Williams brothers to sing in her large choir on many soundtracks for MGM films, including The Harvey Girls (1946).
 When Bob completed his military service, Kay hired all four brothers to sing on the soundtrack to Good News (1947).

-By then, Thompson was tired of working behind the scenes at MGM so, with the four Williams boys as her backup singers and dancers, she formed a nightclub act called Kay Thompson and the Williams Brothers.
+By then, Thompson was tired of working behind the scenes at MGM, so with the four Williams boys as her backup singers and dancers, she formed a nightclub act called Kay Thompson and the Williams Brothers.
 They made their debut in Las Vegas in 1947 and became an overnight sensation.
-Within a year, they were the highest paid nightclub act in the world, breaking records wherever they appeared.
-When the Thompson and Williams Brothers act ended in 1953, the brothers broke up and they went their own ways developing their own solo acts.
+Within a year, they were the highest-paid nightclub act in the world, breaking records wherever they appeared.
+When the Thompson and Williams Brothers act ended in 1953, the brothers broke up and they went their own ways, developing their own solo acts.
 Dick Williams went to sing with the Harry James band and later in August 1957 landed on Broadway.

-During the 1960s Dick was one of the top jingle singers in NY, singing on hundreds of commercials.
-He also wrote special material and vocal arrangements for Steve Lawrence and Edye Gorme, Julie Andrews and his brother.
+During the 1960s, Dick was one of the top jingle singers in New York City, singing on hundreds of commercials.
+He also wrote special material and vocal arrangements for Steve Lawrence and Edye Gorme, Julie Andrews, and his brother.

-In 1976 Dick married Barbara Ann Ruth and had two children with her - Jason Dawes born in 1978 and Amanda Reef born in 1983.
+In 1976, Dick married Barbara Ann Ruth and had two children with her - Jason Dawes born in 1978 and Amanda Reed born in 1983.

 After moving back to California in 1977, Dick worked for The Big Show and did vocal arrangements for The Palm Spring Follies.

-In 1998, Andy, Don, Dick and their sister Jane, visited Wall Lake for the dedication of the Williams family home as a historic site and tourist attraction.
+In 1998, Andy, Don, Dick, and their sister Jane visited Wall Lake for the dedication of the Williams family home as a historic site and tourist attraction.